Table of Contents[Hide][Show]

-What’s more, MCTs are not typically stored by the body as fat like longer chain fats are.
+What’s more, MCTs are not typically stored by the body as fat as longer chain fats are.
 Instead, they are quickly converted to energy which makes them particularly suitable for weight loss.

 Consumers have caught onto the benefits of coconut oil for weight loss and overall wellness in recent years.
 Numerous companies now market virgin and expeller pressed versions for a variety of culinary uses.

 Some companies are marketing impostor products trying to ride the wave of coconut oil popularity.
 Coconut oil processed into wannabes like MCT oil or liquid coconut oil becomes something else entirely, and for the consumer, it is definitely not for the better.

 When I first saw liquid coconut oil on the shelf of my local health food store, I thought, “What in the world is this?
 A coconut oil that stays liquid in the refrigerator and is “excellent” for cooking?”
 I secretly wondered and knew that something fishy was going on.